Code-Institute-Submissions/kuua/README.md

 ## UX

-This website has been created as a static, one page front end website with an overview of different art pieces.
+This website has been created as a static, one page front end website with scrolling behaviour for  overview of different art pieces and what the gallery has to offer.
 The colors pallete is in the grey spectrum with monotone approach for sobriety.

 The website shows when opening the logo and a painting displayed in an interior, giving a hint of what the visitor can expect to see and potentially acquire on the site.